mmichlin66/mmichlin66.github.io/mimcss/guide/mimcss-guide-introduction.md

 - Using numbers for default units of length, angle, percent and other CSS property types.
 - Using Booleans, numbers, tuples, arrays, objects and functions (in addition to strings) when specifying CSS property values to increase convenience and eliminate misspellings.
 - Convenience functions for specifying complex property values (e.g. colors, images, filters, shapes, calc(), etc.)
+- Type-safe support for CSS filter, transform, shape, gradient, counter and other functions.
 - Access to CSSRule-derived objects for direct rule and property manipulation.

 ## Installation